BranchMetrics/fastlane-plugin-branch/README.md

 - :android_manifest_path, :android_project_path or :xcodeproj must be specified.
 - :live_key or :test_key must be specified.
 - :app_link_subdomain or :domains must be specified.

+This action also supports an optional Branchfile to specify configuration options.
+See the sample Branchfile at the root of this repo.

 ## validate_universal_links action (iOS only)